Timeline: When You Should Care About the Delta Status, Sky Club Access Changes

 When is Delta Sky Club Access Changing?

-Delta is making it harder to get into its Sky Clubs if you were getting lounge access via a premium travel rewards credit card.
+Delta is making it harder to get into its Sky Clubs for those getting lounge access via a premium travel rewards credit card.

-• Travelers with the *delta skymiles platinum card* or the *delta platinum biz card* will no longer be able to access the Sky Club unless they purchase a Sky Club membership.
+• Travelers with the *delta skymiles platinum card* or the *delta platinum biz card* can no longer access the Sky Club unless they purchase a Sky Club membership.
 Previously, these cardholders could purchase a day pass to the Sky Club for $50 and bring in guests for an additional $50.
-It should be noted that you need to have some level of Delta Medallion status to buy a Sky Club membership.

-• Travelers flying in Delta Basic Economy will no longer be able to access the Sky Club at all, regardless of any credit card they might hold.
+• Travelers who booked a Delta Basic Economy ticket can no longer access the Sky Club at all, regardless of any credit card they have.

 Why Feb.
 1 and not the beginning of the year?
 These limits are per “Medallion Year” which runs from Feb.
 1 to Jan.
-31, instead of a traditional calendar year – in case it wasn't already confusing.
+31, instead of a traditional calendar year.
+You know, in case all of this wasn't confusing enough already.

 So if you hold at least one of these cards, don't race out and cancel it just yet.
-You'll still get unlimited complimentary Sky Club access for the remainder of this year and all of 2024 through Jan.
+You'll still get unlimited complimentary Sky Club access for the remainder of this year and all the way through Jan.
 31, 2025.

 Want unlimited complimentary Sky Club access in 2025?
 You can get it by spending $75,000 on a personal or business Delta Reserve card within a Medallion Year.
 For 2025, that means you'll need to spend that amount between Jan.
 1, 2024, and Dec.
 31, 2024.